-A variance may be granted where all of the following conditions are met:
+A variance may be granted by the Board of Adjustment where all of the following conditions are met:

 - a.
 A literal enforcement of the provisions of the requirements will result in unnecessary hardship which does not include a financial hardship. - b.
 Such variance will not authorize the operation of a use other than one which is specifically authorized for the district in which the subject property is located. - c.
-The plight of the owner of the property for which the variance is sought is due to unique circumstances existing on the property, and the unique circumstances were not created by the owner of the property and are not due to or the result of general conditions in the district in which the property is located. - d.
+The plight of the owner of the property for which the variance is sought is due to unique circumstances existing on the property, and the unique circumstances were not created by the owner of the property, and are not due to or the result of general conditions in the district in which the property is located. - d.
 The variance will not substantially weaken the general purposes of this ordinance or the regulations herein, nor alter the essential character of the specific district. - e.
 The variance will not adversely affect the public health, safety, or welfare. - 4.
 Approval Process - a.
 An application for a variance shall be submitted in writing to the City Manager or designee and accompanied by all required information and the fee for processing a variance application. - b.
-Once the application is complete, the City Manager or designee shall conduct a technical review of the application and give a report to the decision agent board or commission on the date of the scheduled public hearing or meeting. - c.
-Notice, when required, shall be mailed, in accordance with the Public Notice requirements of this Chapter. - d.
+Once the application is complete, the City Manager or designee shall conduct a technical review of the application and give a report to the Board of Adjustment on the date of the scheduled public hearing. - c.
+Notice shall be mailed, in accordance with the Public Notice requirements of this Chapter. - d.
 The Board of Adjustment shall hold a public hearing and shall make a written finding of approval, approval with conditions or disapproval. - e.
-A 3/4 vote shall be required to approve or approve with conditions an application for a variance. - 5.
+A $\frac{3}{4}$ vote shall be required to approve or approve with conditions an application for a variance. - 5.
 Expiration - a.
 If a variance is granted and no building or construction is started, pursuant to the variance, within one year of the date that the variance is approved or approved with conditions, the variance shall expire. - b.
-If a variance expires, a new variance application must be submitted in accordance with the requirements of this section - 6.
-Resubmittals
+If a variance expires, a new variance application must be submitted for approval by the Board of Adjustment, in accordance with the requirements of this section.